Our Fearless Leader

-Holding a degree in Psychology, Ashli serves as the treasurer for Fight the War Within, as well as the Secretary of the Board for Nine Line Foundation.
+Holding a degree in Psychology, Ashli serves as the Director of Technology for Fight the War Within, as well as the Secretary of the Board for Nine Line Foundation.
 She is passionate about working with veterans and those struggling with mental illness.

 Ashli lives in Savannah, GA, with her husband, Matt, and their daughter, Evelyn, along with 2 dogs, a cat, and 4 chickens.

 Maureen “Momma Warbucks”

 As a military brat, Maureen has lived all over, but Savannah has felt more like home than anywhere else.
 With a father and three brothers in the USMC and Navy, her commitment to Veterans and service members is dear to her heart.
 Additionally, she has a love for water sports: kayaking, diving, snorkeling, and sailing.
 In the summertime, her two puppies, Bailey and Juan, join along and become water babies.